-- Courses must have been completed in the last five (5) years, and each must have been passed with a grade of “B” or better.
+- Courses must have been completed in the last five (5) years and each must have been passed with a grade of “B” or better.
 Applicants who have not completed these courses, but whose applications show exceptional potential for success in the Dr.P.H. program, may be admitted to the Dr.P.H. program, but will be required to complete the courses (as presented in the JPHCOPH M.P.H. core course requirements) with grades of “B” or better before progressing to the Public Health Core and Concentration Courses of the Dr.P.H. program.
 If the applicant has completed a Master’s degree in a field other than public health, professional public health work experience in one or more of the five core areas may be substituted for the corresponding M.P.H. level courses at the discretion of the College.
-Requests for this waiver must be submitted in writing;
+Applicants who took these courses more than five years ago but who work in the Public Health field may request a waiver.
+Requests for this waiver must be submitted in writing to email@example.com.

-- Official scores from the GRE (General Test) taken in the last five (5) years.
-An original copy of the test score, sent by the testing agency to the Office of Graduate Admissions, is required before any action is taken on an application.
-A copy of the score provided to the student and subsequently forwarded is not acceptable.
-The requirement for completion of a standardized test will be waived for those applicants who hold a doctoral degree from a regionally accredited college or university;
+- Graduate Record Examination (GRE) - Official scores on the Graduate Record Examination (GRE), taken within the last five (5) years sent to school code 8560.
+The requirement for completion of a standardized test will be waived for those applicants who hold a terminal degree from a regionally accredited college or university.

-Applicants may be required to take prerequisite coursework prior to taking program concentration courses.
-Conditions of admission will be presented in the letter of acceptance to each student.
+Some students may be required to take prerequisite coursework prior to beginning the program of study.
+Conditions of admission will be presented at the student's first advisement appointment.